jerrylin5168/PIGAN/README.md

 The source code for the Senior Design project "[PIGAN: Personality Informed Generative Adversarial Network for Portrait to Video](https://arxiv.org/abs/your_arxiv_paper_link)" (2025).

-PIGAN is a GAN-based model designed to generate videos from a single portrait image while embedding personality traits into the animation.
-This model enables:
+PIGAN is a GAN-based model that combines two distinct GAN architectures—**PI-Render** ([GitHub](https://github.com/sicxu/PI-Render)) and **Deep3DFaceRecon_pytorch** ([GitHub](https://github.com/microsoft/Deep3DFaceReconstruction))—to generate animated videos from a single portrait image.
+By embedding personality traits into the animation process, PIGAN enables the generation of realistic facial expressions and motions, allowing for personalized, emotion-driven video creation.
+This project leverages these two GANs to produce dynamic facial reenactments, making it a powerful tool for applications in personalized media, entertainment, and human-computer interaction.

 * **Emotion-based Video Generation**
   <p align='center'>